whblondeau/simple-job-q/README.md

 # simple-job-q

-A reliable job queue using the linux file system and CLI, with Python orchestration.
+**TL;DR: A reliable job queue using the linux file system and CLI, with Python orchestration.**

 Using traditional practices to implement a high-reliability job queue.